allegro/envoy-control/docs/features/local_reply_mapper.md

       - "NR"
 ```

+By default, it is set an empty list which means there is no filtering by response flags.

 ### Status code override

-When response will be matched and property `statusCodeToReturn` for this matcher is defined then Envoy will change response status code
+When response is matched and property `statusCodeToReturn` for this matcher is defined then Envoy will change response status code
 to value of the property `statusCodeToReturn`.
+By default, it is set to 0 which means that status code won't be overridden.

 ### Custom body

-When response will be matched and property `bodyToReturn` for this matcher is defined then Envoy will set body to value of the property `bodyToReturn`.
+When response is matched and property `bodyToReturn` for this matcher is defined then Envoy will set body to value of the property `bodyToReturn`.
 If you defined custom format then the value can be accessed by using placeholder `%LOCAL_REPLY_BODY%` (refer to [Envoy docs](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#config-access-log-format-filter-state)).

+By default, it is an empty string which means that body won't be overridden.

 ### Different response format for different matchers

 It is possible to configure different response formats for different matchers.
 If matcher configuration has `responseFormat` configuration then
 it will be used instead of response format defined at `localReplyMapper` level.
+When there is no configuration, default Envoy's format will be returned.